 Preparations for the festival start much before.
 Every year new chariots are constructed.
 Only the ‘Sarathi‘ (charioteer), Ghoda (horses), Kalasa (Crowning element) and Parswa devatas are not made new every year.
-They are prepared on the year of Navakalebara
+They are prepared for the year of Navakalebara

 (New-body ceremony).
 In terms of the provisions laid down in the Puri Car Festival code, it is the responsibility of the Forest Department of Govt. of Orissa to supply the required timber for construction of the Rathas free of cost every year.

 The chariot of Lord Jagannath is called ‘Nandighosa’ – has 18 wheels and is 23 cubits in height.
-Jagannatha’s ratha is marked with a cakra and garuda, is yellow in color, with four white horses.
+Jagannatha’s Ratha is marked with a cakra and Garuda, is yellow in color, with four white horses.
 The protecting deity is Nrsimha.